 This program has been in place since the 1960’s under the broader scope of Health Education in the Scarsdale Public Schools.
 During the 2012/2013 school year, the curriculum was expanded to include Health, Hygiene and Human Development in large part through the efforts of Mrs. Stacey Wierl, one of our Physical Education teachers at Fox Meadow Elementary School.
-The curriculum has been vetted by the District Health Coordinator with approval by the Assistant Superintendent for Instruction.
+The curriculum is continually revised and has been approved by the Assistant Superintendent for Instruction.

-The puberty education curriculum (Health,Hygiene and Human Development) was developed in order to prepare fifth graders for the changes that take place during puberty.
+The Health,Hygiene and Human Development unit was developed in order to prepare fifth graders for the changes that take place during puberty.
 Those changes not only include physical development but also emotional and social changes as well.
-Some of the topics which will be included in these discussions are: growth and development, hygiene, menstruation, nocturnal emissions, human reproduction and sexuality.These topics need to be discussed with children so they can feel secure in their understanding of the new feelings they are becoming aware of, peer relationships, social concerns and pressures and the changes their bodies are experiencing that will launch them into adolescence and young adulthood.
+Some of the topics which are included in these discussions are: growth and development, hygiene, menstruation, nocturnal emissions, social and emotional changes, nutritional needs, and respecting self and others.These topics are discussed with children so they can feel secure in their understanding of the new feelings that they are becoming aware of.
+These include;peer relationships, social concerns and pressures and the changes their bodies are experiencing that will launch them into adolescence and young adulthood.

 Sometimes the social, emotional and physical changes associated with puberty can make children feel anxious and doubtful.
-The average girl may detect the first sign of puberty at age 10 ½ and the average boy 11 ½.
+The average girl may detect the first sign of puberty at age 10½ and the average boy at 11½.
 It is not uncommon for some parents/guardians to feel concerned that 5th graders are too young to learn about such sensitive topic.
 However, if the average student is about to experience those changes it is essential that they learn about the process as early as possible so they can feel prepared.
-Our puberty education program empowers students as they learn about their bodies and emotions and helps to prepare them for the shift to middle school and adolescence.
+Our Health, Hygiene and Human Development program seeks to empower students as they learn about their bodies and emotions, to help to prepare them for the shift to middle school and adolescence.

 At the conclusion of the program, students are reminded that: